 - How does horizontal or vertical bamboo density compare to other hardwoods?

-- Both horizontal and vertical bamboo have similar density to traditional hardwoods like oak.
+- Both horizontal and vertical bamboo has a similar density to traditional hardwoods like oak.
 With a Janka Hardness rating of up to 2352, horizontal or vertical bamboo works well as an attractive, sustainable option that stands the test of time, just like traditional hardwood flooring.

 - How do manufacturers construct horizontal and vertical bamboo flooring?

-- Long, rectangular strips of bamboo are carefully bonded together for in a distinctive pattern.
+- Long, rectangular strips of bamboo are carefully bonded together in a distinctive pattern.
 The main difference between horizontal and vertical bamboo lies in the grain.
 Horizontal bamboo features a wider grain with clear bamboo nodes.
-Construction methods for vertical bamboo flooring create a striking yet natural look comprised of thinner lines.
-We age most our raw materials for 5-7 years to improve strength and durability.
+Construction methods for vertical create a striking yet natural look comprised of thinner lines.
+We age most of our raw materials for 5-7 years to improve strength and durability.

 - What kind of saw blade should I use for horizontal or vertical bamboo?